iggredible/Learn-Vim/ch25_vimscript_conditionals_and_loops.md

 # Ch25.
-Vimscript Conditionals And Loops
+Vimscript Conditionals and Loops

 After learning what the basic data types are, the next step is to learn how to combine them together to start writing a basic program.
 A basic program consists of conditionals and loops.